kahootbird/100-days-of-code/log.md

 ### Day 59: November 29, 2021
 Read up of useEffect in React.js.
 Slightly modified HTML/JSX of music app.
 Started udemy course.

+### Day 60: November 30, 2021
+Experimented with Component1 knowledge from Day3 and Next.js in music app

+### Day 61: December 01, 2021
+More experimentation with React components